cduongt/terraform/website/source/docs/providers/occi/index.html.markdown

 page_title: "Provider: OCCI"
 sidebar_current: "docs-occi-index"
 description: |-
-  The [OCCI](http://occi-wg.org/)(Open Cloud Computing Interface) provider is used to interact with the resources supported by DigitalOcean.
-The provider needs to be configured with the proper credentials before it can be used.
+  The OCCI (Open Cloud Computing Interface) provider is used to interact with the resources supported by OCCI.
+The provider needs rOCCI-cli to be functional.
 ---

-# DigitalOcean Provider
+# OCCI Provider

-The DigitalOcean (DO) provider is used to interact with the resources supported by DigitalOcean.
-The provider needs to be configured with the proper credentials before it can be used.
+The [OCCI](http://occi-wg.org/) (Open Cloud Computing Interface) provider is used to interact with the resources supported by OCCI.
+The provider needs [rOCCI-cli](https://github.com/EGI-FCTF/rOCCI-cli) to be fully functional.

 Use the navigation to the left to read about the available resources.

 ## Example Usage

 ```
-# Set the variable value in *.tfvars file
-# or using -var="do_token=..."
-CLI option
-variable "do_token" {}

-# Configure the DigitalOcean Provider
-provider "digitalocean" {
-    token = "${var.do_token}"
-}

-# Create a web server
+# Create a virtual machine
-resource "digitalocean_droplet" "web" {
+resource "occi_virtual_machine" "vm" {
 	...
 }
 ```

-## Argument Reference

-The following arguments are supported:

-* `token` - (Required) This is the DO API token.
-This can also be specified with the `DIGITALOCEAN_TOKEN` shell environment variable.